 Challenge Accepted

 We have lots more to say on this topic to help with your project.
-If you feel like you relate, we welcome you to join us for our next Architech Afternoon event, LIVE in London on 28th April 2022!
-Join us, our esteemed panellists from IBM, OwnBackup and Salesforce, and our sponsors, in person, as we exchange perspectives on the impact of mindset on Salesforce projects.
+If you feel like you relate, we welcome you to download our white paper, which offers 9 ways to overcome fixed mindsets in Salesforce projects.